• Ideal for those who have a short time limit.

 • Any other meals not specified above.

-• Personal expenses such as bar, beverages, tips and gratuities, laundry, telephone, battery recharge, etc.
+• Personal expenses such as bar, beverages, tips and gratuities, laundry, telephone, internet, etc.

-• Any extra cost incurred due to changing the itinerary, like early return from the trek.
+• Any extra cost incurred due to changing the itinerary, like an early return from the trek.

 Accommodation in trekkers lodge/tea house during the trek.